-SLP188 Communication Disorders in Low Incidence Populations
+SLP188 Communication Disorders in Low Incidence Populations 3 class hrs/wk, 3 cr.

 Focuses on the nature of communication and on swallowing and feeding disorders in groups of children with various types of disabilities that occur with a low frequency in the general population.
-Describes the specific communication, swallowing, and feeding disorders manifested in these various groups, along with the approaches to and types of intervention.
-Emphasizes the role of the assistant in the administration of behavioral treatment and methods and the tracking of progress with various data methods as a major key to success for these clients in both group and individual treatment models.
+Describes the specific communication, swallowing, and feeding disorders manifested in these various groups, along with the approaches to, and types of, intervention.
+Emphasizes the role of the assistant in the administration of behavioral treatment methods and tracking of progress with various data methods as a major key to success for these clients in both group and individual treatment models.
 Includes an overview of the various genetic disorders.
 Prerequisite: SLP180.
 Sp